eyalcohen/skyline-app/data_format.md

 ## Architecture ##

-Four database schemas are used for handling data interaction: Users, Vehicles, Fleets, and Domains.
+Four database schemas are used for handling data interaction: Users, Teams, Vehicles, and Fleets.

 ### User Schema ###